The content on this page is marketing communication

 a.
 Exclusion

-If the third-party provider indicates that the investment has controversial business involvement, this will be further assessed by the ESG team to determine if it includes one of the products which SKAGEN excludes.
+If the third-party provider indicates that the investment has controversial business involvement, this will be further assessed by the R&O Team to determine if it includes one of the products which SKAGEN funds exclude.
 If it does, and it exceeds the allotted income threshold, the investment request is rejected.
 If the revenue exposure does not exceed the allotted income threshold, the portfolio manager receives a caution about the exposure and is informed that the share of revenue might exceed the threshold during the investment period, which would result in divestment of the holding.
 The guiding principle behind this exclusion theme is to avoid investing in activities that are instrumental for that activity.

-For the second exclusion criteria, the ESG team will assess a potential flagging that the third-party provider has identified that could indicate potential breach of SKAGEN's norms-based exclusion criteria.
-Such controversies are prioritised according to the degree of severity, how recent the controversy is and its estimated impact in violating the UN Global Compact and OECD Guidelines for Multinational Corporations.
+For the second exclusion criteria, the R&O Team will assess a potential flagging that the third-party provider has identified that could indicate potential breach of the norms-based exclusion criteria.
+Such controversies are prioritised according to the degree of severity; how recent the controversy is and its estimated impact in violating the UN Global Compact and OECD Guidelines for Multinational Corporations.
 Whilst a controversy might not be serious enough to warrant an exclusion, a recommendation may be made to engage with the company in question in order to assess the controversy and seek to remedy it, if the company is invested in.

-Ultimately, the information provided by the third-party data provider is not considered an objective truth, however, it is used as the basis for making SKAGEN's own informed decision.
+Ultimately, the information provided by the third-party data provider is not considered an objective truth, however, it is used as the basis for making an informed decision.

 b.
 Enhanced due diligence of companies in high emitting sectors